 SELECTED THEME AND FORMATS

 The Danube Transnational Programme itself, its stakeholders and the present and potential partner institutions need to have a thorough knowledge of the Danube region to be reflected into innovative projects with successful results.

 With that purpose, the programme bodies have planned to organise a series of annual events focused on specific themes relevant for the Danube region and to be addressed in the DTP calls for proposals.
 A specific theme covering several thematic priorities of the programme will be selected every year.

 The thematically-focused annual events aim to become a forum to stimulate discussion on the selected theme with the help of experts on the covered topics, programme stakeholders, interested institutions and organisations, potential applicants and project partners.

-In the 2016 edition of the Annual Event the selected theme is ‘Transnational management, use and valorisation of water related resources’.
-The theme is reflected in the event title: BLUE DANUBE - Danube Transnational Programme: Key instrument for supporting water as a transnational resource
+In the 2016 edition of the Annual Event the selected theme was ‘Transnational management, use and valorisation of water related resources’.
+The theme was reflected in the event title: BLUE DANUBE - Danube Transnational Programme: Key instrument for supporting water as a transnational resource

-The selected 2016 theme is conceived from an integrated perspective interlinked with the four priority axes of the Danube Transnational Programme.
-The environmental side of this theme will be covered in detail during the event workshops, but other aspects of water management will be tackled as well, such as:
+The selected 2016 theme was conceived from an integrated perspective interlinked with the four priority axes of the Danube Transnational Programme.
+The environmental side of this theme was covered in detail during the event workshops, but other aspects of water management was tackled as well, such as:

 - Innovative solutions for Transnational Water Management